expo/examples/with-firebase-saml-login/README.md

 ## The idea behind the example

-Firebase does not support SAML (or any popup/redirect) login on react native, nor in any webview components.
+Firebase does not support SAML (or any popup/redirect) login in React Native, nor in any webview components.
 However through the use of a web server and dummy page we can give firebase the https protocol it is looking for, authenticate the user in that page, and then pass the auth token back to our app.
 Using that token we can then log the user in.